-- 1. Is the mechanism case weather proof and protected form unauthorised interference? - 2.
-Do the indication contacts close if the arm is more than +or-5 degrees from "ON or "OFF" position? - 3.
-Is the signal and hold off mechanism so constructed, that in the even of a failure, the signal shall go to the "ON" position? - 4.
-With the exception of motor commutators, etc. is a surface leakage distance of not less than 6mm provided between any exposed metallic part of the mechanism carrying current and any other metallic part thereof?
+- 1. Is the mechanism case weather proof and protected from unauthorized interference? - 2.
+Do the indication contacts close if the arm is more than +or-5 degrees from "ON" or "OFF" position? - 3.
+Is the signal and hold off mechanism so constructed, that in the event of a failure, the signal shall go to the "ON" position? - 4. is a surface leakage distance of not less than 6mm provided between any exposed metallic part of the mechanism carrying current and any other metallic part thereof?